HarryFindlay03/covid_dashboard/README.md

 After clicking submit you will see a new update pop up on the left hand side of the webpage.

 ## Testing
+Tests are located in the */tests* folder.

+Testing files inlcude:
+- test_main.py which tests functions in the main.py file
+- test_covid_data_handler.py which tests functions in the covid_data_handler.py file
+- test_covid_news_handling.py which tests functions in the covid_news_handling.py file
+- test_time_difference.py which tests functions in the time_difference.py file

 Make sure you are still in your virtual environment.

 We now need to make sure the python module is set up properly to run the testing.